Long Branch Boardwalk & Pier History

 Sun & Fun — Long Branch pier and boardwalk area, 1980.
 At the time the property (including the Haunted Mansion, Water Slide, and Kid’s World) was all owned by Pat Cicalese.

-New Long Branch Pier sketch proposal, 2013.
-According to a March 2018 Asbury Park Press report, “the city has the riparian rights to the water and a state coastal permit to put the pier back, but only in its original location at the Laird Street beach.”
+A Maybe? — New Long Branch Pier sketch proposal, 2013.
+“The city has the riparian rights to the water and a state coastal permit to put the pier back, but only in its original location at the Laird Street beach,” according to a March 2018 Asbury Park Press report.

 The Ocean Place Hotel along the Long Branch boardwalk, June 2020 (Red Bank Pulse Photo).